GSA-TTS/rails-template/README.md

 --database=postgresql   # default to PostgreSQL
 ```

-You may want to edit that file if you do need some of those frameworks
+You may want to edit that file if you do need some of those frameworks for your project.
+They can also
+be added after your project needs them.

-### What template.rb does
+### What `template.rb` does

 1. Create a better default README
 1. Copy CONTRIBUTING.md and LICENSE.md from the 18F Open Source Policy repo
 1. Create a "near-production" `ci` Rails environment, used for running a11y and security scans
-1. Optionally create a `.nvmrc` file
+1. Optionally create a `.nvmrc` file for specifying the NodeJS version in use
 1. Set up `pa11y-ci` for a11y scanning
 1. Set up `OWASP ZAP` dynamic security scanning
 1. Include `secure_headers` gem and configure CSP header to get OWASP passing by default